Yaroslavl refinery

-The Yaroslavl Refinery (Ярославнефтеоргсинтез) is an oil refinery plant in the Russian city of Yaroslavl, one of the largest in the country.
+The Yaroslavl Refinery (Ярославнефтеоргсинтез - Yaroslavnefteorgsintez (YANOS)) is an oil refinery plant in the Russian city of Yaroslavl and is one of the largest in the country.
 This refinery has belonged to the Russian company Slavneft since 2001.

 History

 In 1952, the Soviet Ministry of Oil Industry selected the city of Yaroslavl as the site for a new oil refinery plant.
-The plant began operations in 1961, and expanded throughout the 60s and 70s.
+The plant began operations in 1961 and expanded throughout the 1960s and 1970s.

-In 1993, the refinery plant was privatized with the approval from Russian authorities, and soon became part of Slavneft.
+In 1993, the refinery plant was privatized with the approval from Russian authorities, and it soon became part of Slavneft.

-Throughout the 2000s, the company modernized much of the refinery plant, including the catalytic cracking units to boost production.
+Throughout the 2000s, the company modernized much of the refinery plant, including the catalytic cracking units, to boost production.
 These investments cost around $1.5 billion.

 In 2009, the company was estimated to be worth 12.9 billion rubles ($400 million USD).

-According to the company website, the main competitors for the refinery as of 2013 were: Ryazan Refinery, Kstovo Refinery, and Moscow Refinery.
+According to the company's website, the main competitors for the refinery as of 2013 were: Ryazan Refinery, Kstovo Refinery, and Moscow Refinery.

 On 1 October 2025, it was reported that a fire had broken out at the refinery.